tristanls/ewlr/README.md

 ### ewlr.rate()

   * Return: _Object_
     * `rate`: _Number_ Rate of events.
 Rate is returned so that it can be determined if `lossRate` is meaningful.
-For example, if rate is 2.504763981949714e-32 events per second, the loss rate (even if 20%), may not be meaningful since the tiny rate may mean that no updates have happened for a long time.
+For example, if rate is 2.504763981949714e-32, the loss rate (even if 20%), may not be meaningful since the tiny rate may mean that no updates have happened for a long time.
     * `lossRate`: _Number_ Normalized ([0..1]) loss rate of events
     * `lossRate`: _Number_ Normalized ([0..1]) loss rate of events